kaltura/DeveloperPortalDocs/documentation/player-sdk/Ads-iOS.md

 	- MessageUI.framework

-# Configure the player for using Ads
+# Configuring the Player for Using Ads

 Add to your `KPPlayerConfig` these: